You probably heard of paintless dent repair and have no clue what is it and how does it work.

 This uniquely designed for PDR light boards help you to navigate and see the tip of your tool behind the door skin.
 With this light, you can literally see every tiny imperfection.

 5. Massaging the dent out.

 Now it's time to start applying your pushes.
 Your pushes have to be directly in the center of the dent, or you can end up with a volcano effect.
 Volcano effect created when you push everything around the dent but miss the center.

 Of course, you will need some patience and time.
 Remember, by going slower you can avoid a lot of mistakes and have better results at the end.

 This is how a traditional method of paintless dent repair works.

-However, sometimes you get dents with limited access or no access at all.
+However, sometimes you get dents with limited access.
 In that case, you can use other methods of paintless dent repair such as glue pulling, blending, or heat magnetic induction.

-There are four popular techniques of paintless dent repair.
-You may choose one that works best for you depending on size, complexity, a location of the dent, and type of metal.
+There are four widely used techniques of paintless dent repair.
+You choose one that works best for you depending on size, depth, complexity, location of the dent, and type of metal.